Polycystic Ovary Syndrome (PCOS)

 - Decrease or prevent insulin resistance which can become diabetes.
 This can help with overweight, infertility, yeast infections and the dark skin on neck and armpits.
 Along with a healthy diet and exercise, Metformin (glucophage) is often used.

 - Decrease risk of heart disease.
-Lower cholesterol, maintain a healthy weight and regular physical activity, giving you a longer, healthier life with less risk of high blood pressure and stroke.
+Lower cholesterol, achieve and maintain a healthy weight and regular physical activity, giving you a longer, healthier life with less risk of high blood pressure and stroke.

 How Can We Help?